Vision

 Scott Vision, product decisions, feedback, final approval on everything Chat UI + Claude Code

 Ren Framework partner — holds context, history, and the relationship.
 Thinks through problems, challenges directions, writes session briefs.
-Passive receiver of Claude Code memory writes.
+Session memory lives in the agent memory schema (wake via get_memory_bundle, close via close_session).
+Active participant in both directions of the MCP bridge.
 Chat UI (han-solo-mcp.onrender.com)

 Claude Code Builder — executes the actual work: code, files, commits, deploys.
-Reads Ren's memory blocks via MCP tools.
-Writes signals and summaries back to Ren after sessions.
+Reads Ren's memory and T4 project data at session start via MCP tools.
+Writes signals, summaries, and project status back to Ren after each session.
 Terminal / IDE

 What's on the roadmap